compulim/react-augmentation/README.md

 </div>
 ```

-The unmounted element is persisted on the page temporarily.
+Unmounted children inside `<PersistenceOfVision>` will be persisted temporarily to enable animation.

 ### Why you need it?

-Animate an unmounting element.
-Enables user of your component to unmount children as needed.

-For example, you implement an UI library for a list component named `<List>`.
+For example, you implement an UI library for a beautiful list component named `<List>`.
 You expect user of your `<List>` component should produce a DOM hierarchy like this:

 ```jsx
 <List>